wodory/flowmate/README.md

 ## How to Use

 ### Step 1
-Just text the label first,
+Just add the label first,

 ![before](doc/before.png)